lunfardo314/lunfardo314.github.io/overview/intro.md

 Tokens holders are free to choose the most profitable strategy of participation for them - given amount of their on-ledger capital and specific needs - as long as they satisfy purposefully designed ledger and transaction validity rules.
 The rest is market-driven.

 ## Vision
-The philosophy of Proxima is **social consensus**, **equity** and **cooperation** among stakeholders of the distributed ledger.
+The philosophy of Proxima is **social agreement**, **equity** and **cooperation** among stakeholders of the distributed ledger.

 Following example of Bitcoin, we see Proxima as **peer-to-peer gold**.
 We envision it as a verifiable, trust-less and fully decentralized platform for a _digital scarcity_ or _digital gold_.

 The goal is to be fundamental enabling layer of scarce, secure, cost-efficient and scalable resource for derived digital concepts such as _money_, _cash_, _payments_ or even _jewelry_.

-For scalability and other reasons, those derived concepts can be implemented as layer 2 solutions, that maintain trust-less and (zk)-proven equivalence with the base asset.
+For scalability and other reasons, those derived concepts can be implemented as layer 2 solutions, that maintain trust-less and (zk)-proven equivalence with the base asset, as a universal collateral.

 * Cost-efficiency, low and bounded costs per asset and per transaction, is how Proxima differentiates itself from PoW protocols.
 * Permissionlessness and architectural simplicity is how Proxima is different from PoS protocols